 To do so, place one drop of undiluted essential oil in the palm of your hand.
 Rub your hands together until much of the oil has absorbed into your palms, then pet

-That being said, it’s always safest to start out with high dilution first.
+That being said, starting out with high dilution is always safest.
 Plus, it will save you money!

 See if the high dilution gives you results and work from there.
 You can always increase the essential oil concentration if you don’t get the desired effect.
 But, it’s really hard to remove an essential oil once it’s already been absorbed!